zhangyihome/code-push-cli/cli/README.md

 code-push app add <appName>
 ```

 If your app targets both iOS and Android, we recommend creating separate apps with CodePush.
 One for each platform.
-This way, you can manage and release updates to them seperately, which in the long run, tends to make things simpler.
+This way, you can manage and release updates to them separately, which in the long run, tends to make things simpler.
 The naming convention that most folks use is to suffix the app name with `-iOS` and `-Android`.
 For example:

 ```
 code-push app add MyApp-Android